ibm-cloud-docs/EventStreams/messagehub104.md

 ## APIs for topic administration
 {: #topic_admin notoc}

 If you're using a Kafka client at 0.10.2.1 or later, you can use APIs to create and delete topics.
-We've put some restrictions on the settings allowed when creating topics.
+We've put some restrictions on the settings allowed when you create topics.
 Currently, you can modify the following settings only:

 <dl>
 <dt>cleanup.policy</dt>